 Bringing a touch of ‘Fika’ to Hong Kong, KAFFE is a multi-brand Scandinavian boutique that doubles up as Hong Kong’s only Swedish coffee shop.
 Sip on a hot brew at the cafe, where hand-printed maps of Hong Kong neighbourhoods, made using an old-world silkscreen technique, adorn the space.
 Alternatively, take away a piece of Scandanavian art with you and have your coffee-to-go in one of their beautiful takeaway cups decorated with a traditional style of folk art painting called ‘Kurbits’ from the Dalarna region in central Sweden.
 While you wait for your coffee, check out their fashionable handcrafted watches as well as other stylish lifestyle products on display.

-Marked by a bright blue facade and an adorable cat mural by local artist LeonLollipop who completed the paint job in just three days, Stain+ is a place for serious coffee drinkers.
-With a curated selection of locally-roasted coffee beans to choose from, along with bottled cold brew coffee for takeaway, Stain+ allows every customer to find what best suits their palate.
+Stain+ is a place for serious coffee drinkers.
+With a curated selection of locally roasted coffee beans to choose from, along with bottled cold brew coffee for takeaway, Stain+ allows every customer to find what best suits their palate.
 Take a seat by the wooden tables and benches, handcrafted by a local carpenter from Cheung Mei Design Workshop, or head upstairs for an idyllic afternoon of people-watching.
 Before popping inside, don't forget to check out the cafe's ever-changing facade, which is often covered with different murals in collaboration with various artists and brands.

 A purveyor of 100 per cent plant-based bagels, 404 Plant first began as an online shop before opening its two-storey cafe in Sheung Wan.
 Designed by Hong Kong artist 2timesperday, the cafe is decked out in a blue and white theme with quirky decor, posters, and graffiti splashed across the walls.
 Food-wise, the cafe plates up a range of sweet and savoury bagels, all of which are freshly baked each day and completely dairy- and egg-free.
 Aside from plant-based bagels, vegan milk alternatives such as almond, oat, macadamia, and soy milk are available.
 404 Plant also boasts a small outdoor space on the ground floor, which serves as a highly Instagrammable backdrop for your all-important food pic.